graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 By default the pipeline operation will map the pipeline stages onto IPUs in order to minimise the inter-IPU communication lengths.
-If you need to override this order, then yu can use the ``device_mapping`` parameter.
+If you need to override this order, then you can use the ``device_mapping`` parameter.

-Dataset benchmarking
+DataSet benchmarking
 ~~~~~~~~~~~~~~~~~~~~
-In order to fully utilize the potential of the IPU, the ``tf.data.Dataset`` used
+In order to fully utilise the potential of the IPU, the ``tf.data.Dataset`` used
-by the ``IPUInfeedQueue`` needs to be optimal so that the IPU is not constantly
+by the ``IPUInfeedQueue`` needs to be optimised so that the IPU is not constantly
 waiting for more data to become available.

 To benchmark your ``tf.data.Dataset``, you can make use of the